awsdocs/aws-iot-docs/developerguide/connect-iot-lorawan-cwl-format.md

-# View CloudWatch AWS IoT Core for LoRaWAN log entries<a name="connect-iot-lorawan-cwl-format"></a>
+# View CloudWatch AWS IoT Wireless log entries<a name="connect-iot-lorawan-cwl-format"></a>

-After you've configured logging for AWS IoT Core for LoRaWAN as described in [Create logging role and policy for AWS IoT Core for LoRaWAN](connect-iot-lorawan-create-logging-role-policy.md) and written some log entries, you can view the log entries in the CloudWatch console by performing the following steps\.
+After you've configured logging for AWS IoT Wireless as described in [Create logging role and policy for AWS IoT Wireless](connect-iot-lorawan-create-logging-role-policy.md) and written some log entries, you can view the log entries in the CloudWatch console by performing the following steps\.

 ## Viewing AWS IoT logs in the CloudWatch Log groups console<a name="connect-iot-lorawan-viewing-logs"></a>